asifkd012020/open-itg-aws_runbooks/rosa/RUNBOOK.md

 Hat network using an IP allow-list

-Capital Group retains ownership of the AWS account and can terminate roles, policies, and the Private Link connection.
+Capital Group retains ownership of the AWS account and can terminate roles, policies, and the PrivateLink connection.
 (This will affect Red Hat support and management of the cluster)
 <br><br>